The alpha-effect in a turbulent liquid-metal plane Couette flow: The diffusivity tensor

-The same dependence of the sign of $\eta_{yx}$ on that of $S$ holds also for $\eta_{xy}$, but only for $\rm Pm$ of order unity and in the low conductivity limit (small $\rm Rm$).
-Both the conditions are fulfilled for our simulations.
-Experiments of liquid metals, however, concern small magnetic Prandtl numbers for which the $\eta_x$ results as positive.
-As simulations for such small $\rm Pm$ are not positive, only experiments can finally provide the sign of $\eta_x$.
-The numerical simulations with positive shear and $\rm Pm=1$ indeed produce the expected negative values for both $\eta_{xy}$ and $\eta_{yx}$ (Fig.~\ref{f3}d).
+The same sign and the same linear dependence of $\eta_{yx}$ on $S$ also holds for $\eta_{xy}$, but only for $\rm Pm$ of order unity and in the low conductivity limit.
+Both conditions are fulfilled for the present simulations.
+Experiments for liquid metals, however, concern much smaller magnetic Prandtl numbers, for which $\eta_{xy}$ is expected to be positive.

+Our numerical simulations for stratified turbulence and with positive shear and $\rm Pm\leq 1$ also produce negative values for both $\eta_{xy}$ and $\eta_{yx}$ (Figs.~\ref{f3b}b and \ref{f3bb}b).
+The possibility of dynamo action in such non-helical shear flows \cite{RK03,BRRK08,Yousef} can therefore not be explained by the so-called shear--current effect.

+It is also shown that the vertical stratification of the turbulence intensity does not basically modify the known findings about the eddy diffusivity tensor.
+Only experiments can finally provide the sign of $\eta_{x}$ as simulations for such small $\rm Pm$ are not usually possible.